Skip to main content

 Church schools receive government funding for operations and are supported by the Secretariat for Catholic Education in terms of administrative (including admissions), curricular and psycho-social support.
 The Secretariat falls under the Maltese Episcopal Conference and is also answerable to the Conference of Major Maltese Superiors.
 Church schools have also voluntarily formed a Church Schools Association (CSA) to offer professional and moral support to its members so that they may provide the best possible holistic Catholic education to all students who attend Church schools.

-In October 2022, there were 149 independent licensed further/higher education institutions, the full list of which can be found here.
-All further and higher education are regulated by the Malta Further and Higher Education Authority (MFHEA) by virtue of the Further and Higher Education Act.
+Further and higher education is regulated by the Malta Further and Higher Education Authority (MFHEA) by virtue of the Further and Higher Education Act.
 A further and higher education institution can be licensed as one of the following:

 1. University – Provided it meets the criteria established article 47 (1) of Subsidiary Legislation 607.03.